Story

 What’s next: From conversation to capital

 The message from Montego Bay was clear: climate entrepreneurs across the Global South are ready.
 What they need now is finance that meets them where they are—structured for risk, region, and reality.
-As the world moves toward COP30, the priority must be shifting more capital—faster—into the hands of local innovators.
-That means:

 • Expanding catalytic and blended finance to de-risk early-stage solutions